 5. Attend To Acne Immediately

 Attend to the first signs of a pimple or a clogged pore.
-It is because acne can lead to pigmentation if not treated properly.
+It is because acne can lead to pigmentation or scars if not treated properly.
 There are high chances of dark spots developing in the affected area.
 Spots and pigmentation issues are often tough to address on deeper skin tones.
 This may make your skin appear uneven.

 6. Avoid Touching Or Picking Acne